 She is incredible, and her whole focus is on making good AND healthy food from scratch.
 So needless to say, my heritage immediately drew me to her corn salad recipe, which so few people do right these days.

 Now, there are a couple of versions she makes, depending on where you get the recipe from.
-The basic recipe includes corn, red onion, apple cider vinegar, olive oil, salt, pepper, and basil leaves.
+The basic recipe includes corn, red onion, apple cider vinegar, olive oil, and basil leaves.
+Salt and pepper to taste, of course.

 The ears of corn are boiled in water, shucked, and combined with the rest of the prepared fresh ingredients.